With all the Chinese New Year festivities going on this weekend, anyone celebrating is sure to find themselves short on time.

 small cup of water for sealing potstickers

-1 cup chicken bouillon, divided into 1/4 cup portions
+1 cup chicken broth, divided into 1/4 cup portions

 8 Tbsp canola oil, divided into 2 Tbsp portions